Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Key TakeawayKey takeaway

-Cost accounting helps identify where a company is spending its money, what it is earning and where it is losing money.
+Cost accounting helps determine profit margins by identifying where a company spends its money, what it earns and where it loses money.

 3. Auditing accounting

-Auditing accounting is an objective examination and evaluation of a company’s financial statements done internally or by a government entity, such as the IRS.
+Auditing accounting is an objective examination and evaluation of a company’s financial statements performed internally or by a government entity, such as the IRS.
 There are three types of audits:

-• Internal audit: These are used as managerial tools to improve processes and internal control.
+• Internal audit: Internal audits are used as managerial tools to improve processes and internal control.

-• External audit: This audit is commonly performed by an accounting firm.
-It includes a review of both financial statements and the company’s internal controls.
+• External audit: External audits are commonly performed by an accounting firm.
+They include a review of financial statements and the company’s internal controls.
 The auditor’s opinion is included in the audit report.

-• IRS audit: This is a review of an organization’s financial information and is performed to ensure that the information has been correctly reported according to tax laws.
+• IRS audit: An IRS tax audit is a review of an organization’s financial information.
+It’s performed to ensure the information has been correctly reported according to tax laws.

 4. Managerial accounting

-The main objective of managerial accounting is to maximize profit and minimize losses.
-It identifies, measures, analyzes, interprets and communicates financial information to management.
-This information assists business owners and managers in making well-informed decisions.
-Some examples of managerial accounting techniques include:
+Managerial accounting aims to maximize profit and minimize losses.
+It identifies, measures, analyzes, interprets and communicates your financial health to management.
+This information helps business owners and managers make well-informed decisions.
+Some examples of managerial accounting techniques include the following:

 • Margin analysis: This technique explores optimizing production.
 It involves calculating the break-even point and determining the optimal sales mix for the company’s products.